clee/VoronBFI/README.md

 You'll reuse the existing M5×25 BHCS and roll-in M5 nuts for mounting to the frame, as well as the 20T toothed idlers from the original stock Z idlers.

+## One more thing

+There are also a bunch of [usermods](usermods/) for BFI.
+If you have non-Gates idlers, or you want Voron logos, or wish BFI were more symmetrical… might want to check them out!

 # Whose fault is all this anyway?

 - @clee, initial prototype